chenIAPP/NS-2.35/README.md

 # NS-2.35
-The following code are updated folders in NS2.35.
+The following codes are updated folders in NS2.35.